The Victorian Government is trialling a medically supervised injecting room at North Richmond Community Health.

 - ensuring that illegal drugs won't be provided or dealt at the facility

-- additional security measures, including 13 recently installed CCTV cameras near the facility and in surrounding streets
+- additional security measures, including 13 CCTV cameras near the facility and in surrounding streets

 - working closely with Victoria Police and the Department of Health and Human Services to support community safety while minimising drug harm.

-The department and North Richmond Community Health will work together with key stakeholders including the City of Yarra, local residents, schools, and businesses to ensure they are engaged with, and informed each step of the way.
+The department and North Richmond Community Health will work together with key stakeholders including local residents, schools, businesses and the City of Yarra to ensure they are engaged with and informed throughout the trial.

 The medically supervised injecting room is part of the Drug Rehabilitation Plan which builds on the work done through the Ice Action Plan to save lives, treat users, keep our streets safe, and to crack down on dealers.